 The maximum number of students during the ISM holiday is 130 people.

 How much money is raised for the community service project?

-ISM suggests that each student raises $250 for the local school they help.
-This enables raw materials to be bought before you arrive, local craftsmen and builders to be employed to help you with your construction and complete the project when you leave.
+ISM expects each participating student to raise $200 for the local school they help.
+This community service donation needs to reach us 3 months before you arrive to enable raw materials to be bought in advance.
+It also ensures that local schools can then make arrangements with craftsmen and builders to be employed to help you with your construction and complete the project when you leave.

 What kind of spending money should students bring?

 Day to day items are generally cheap in Tanzania.
 Souvenirs are likely to be the biggest expense.
 Most things, such as bracelets, blankets, pictures, wooden carvings etc cost $1-$20, unless buying something extravagant.

 ISM requests that visiting schools participants take into account cultural sensitivity to approaches to dressing.
 It is inappropriate to wear clothing with logos or slogans that might cause offence, this includes reference to drugs or alcohol.
 It is inappropriate for participants to wear clothes that are skimpy.